-Watch a painting machine turn human brainwaves into art live in-Gallery every Saturday and Sunday, in artist Simon Ingram's public performance project Monadic Device, part of his exhibition The Algorithmic Impulse.
-A schedule of public performances can be found below.
+Watch a painting machine turn human brainwaves into art live in the Gallery every Saturday and Sunday.
+Simon Ingram's painting-performance project Monadic Device is part of his exhibition The Algorithmic Impulse.
+A schedule of performances can be found below.

 Ingram has developed a painting machine that responds to electrical activity in the brain, input via an EEG headset, and translated by high-tech computer software.
 Members of the public have been invited to don the EEG headset and hook themselves up to his machine to create a new painting.